A template source is a Git repository whose *.tensor9.{tf,sh,kubectl}

 Registering a source

-gh to clone the repo at HEAD, walks every
+The action shells out to gh to clone the repo at HEAD, walks every

 matching file in the tree, ships the raw bytes to the appliance for